Remuneration scheme for the Supervisory Board

 The STIP is determined on the basis of the following criteria:

-- Increase in EPRA NAV per share in the financial year (after elimination of the dividend paid in the financial year)
+- Increase in EPRA NAV per share in the financial year (after elimination of the dividend paid in the financial year); each EUR 0.01 increase in the NAV per share is multiplied by EUR 750.00)

-The STIP cash remuneration is paid out in full following the Supervisory Board’s resolution on the variable remuneration of the financial year in question, and is capped at TEUR 125.
+The STIP cash remuneration is paid out in full following the Supervisory Board’s resolution on the variable remuneration of the financial year in question, and is capped at TEUR 125 p. a.
+This is also the target figure for the STIP, which corresponds to an average increase of around 6.5% in the above criteria for determining the variable remuneration according to the STIP in a year-on-year comparison between 2017 and 2018.

 - If the actual TSR is above or below the target TSR, the amount is calculated or adjusted linearly in accordance with the target TSR (an actual TSR of 20%, for example, results in an LTIP of 20/30 x TEUR 150 = TEUR 100).